-Be sure to check for gas leaks before attempting to weld or cut.
-For TIG operation, you can test this by installing both back caps into the TIG torch head (from both sides).
+Be sure to check for gas leaks before attempting to weld.
+You can test this by first installing both back caps into the torch head (from both sides).
 Next install the regulator and tighten to both cylinder and unit (see section on regulator installation).
 After the regulator is secured, set post flow time to maximum.
 Trigger a false start with either the foot pedal or torch switch by tapping and releasing so that post flow can flow.
 Observe the ball on the regulator.
 It will briefly float before settling back down.
-If it continues to float or rattle, you have a leak.
-For the Plasma Cutter, connect all the lines and tighten and recheck any related clamps, plugs and fittings.
-If you hear or suspect leaks either while configured to TIG weld or while configured to Plasma cut, use warm, soapy water (or a dedicated leak testing solution available from welding suppliers) and spray on all connections, including the torch connections at the head and handle.
+If the ball continues to flow, or if you hear or suspect leaks, use warm, soapy water (or a dedicated leak testing solution available from welding suppliers) and spray on all connections, including the torch connections at the head and handle.
 If any leaks are present, bubbles will form around the area of the leak.
 Tighten any clamps or fittings found to be leaking.
 If the problem cannot be remedied, contact Everlast.